Microsoft/vscode-tips-and-tricks/README.md

 ## Install extensions

 Click the Extensions Activity Bar button.
-You can search via the search bar or click the **More** (...) button to filter and sort by install count.
+You can search via the search bar or click on the **More** (...) button to filter and sort by install count.

 ![install extensions](/media/InstallExtensions.gif)